axibase/atsd/administration/server-properties.md

 ![](./images/modified-value.png)

-To reset a property to the default value, leave the value black and click **Save**.
+To reset a property to the default value, leave the value blank and click **Save**.

 ## Changing Properties

 Modifications performed on the **Server Properties** page apply instantly after clicking **Save**.

-Properties highlighted in grey can be modified in the `/opt/atsd/atsd/conf/server.properties` file and require a **database restart**.
+Modify server properties highlighted in grey in the `/opt/atsd/atsd/conf/server.properties` file.
+These modifications require a **database restart**.

 ![](./images/cannot-modify.png)

-The non-editable properties can be also be changed on the **Settings > Configuration Files** page however a **database restart** is still required.
+These properties can be also be changed on the **Settings > Configuration Files** page by Administrator users, however a **database restart** is still required.

 ## Configuring Scheduled Tasks